LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 * Schedule reports in order to receive regular updates by email

 Reports are refreshed throughout the day, every eight hours.
 The first data update takes place every morning, between 07:00 to 08:00 in the farm’s timezone.
 After each update, the reports display the data collected up to 6 hours earlier.
-(: .notice)

 **Please note:** Every LiveEngage account sits on one of our three farms.
-Your account’s farm is indicated in the account URL, for example: [https://z1.le.liveperson.net/a/19935036/](https://z1.le.liveperson.net/a/19935036/#wa!webagent "https://z1.le.liveperson.net/a/19935036/#wa")
+Your account’s farm is indicated in the account URL, for example: [https://z1.le.liveperson.net/a/19935036/]

 The three farms, and their timezones, are as follows: